York County Community College Now Offers Lodging to Full-Time Students

 Who Can Apply?

-The below basic requirements MUST be met in order for students to be selected to move into and continue living throughout the academic semesters.
+The below basic requirements MUST be met in order for students to be selected for lodging and continue to stay throughout the academic semesters.
 Applicants must:

 - be a matriculated (enrolled) student in a YCCC academic degree program.